santoguiia/santoguiia/README.md

 <hr>

 ## About Me
-I am a **Systems and Applications Analyst** at Hexagon, focused on optimizing embedded systems within the **Q&A Team**.
-My work involves maintaining operating systems, building automation tools, and streamlining processes to drive efficiency and innovation.

-Currently pursuing a **B.Sc. in Control and Automation Engineering** at the Federal University of Santa Catarina, with hands-on experience in robotics and industrial systems.
+I am currently pursuing a B.Sc. in Control and Automation Engineering at the Federal University of Santa Catarina (UFSC).
+I am passionate about robotics, computer vision, and automation, with hands-on experience in embedded systems and industrial applications.

 ### Previous Experience
+- **Systems and Applications Analyst At Hexagon** (12/2024 - 06/2025)
+    - optimizing embedded systems within the **Q&A Team**;
+    - Maintaining operating systems;
+    - Building automation tools.

 - **Computer Vision and Sensing Analyst** (2023 - 2024)
   Developed computer vision algorithms and tested camera sensors for autonomous vehicles at Ampera, enhancing safety and operational efficiency through: